AlexPouletsos/Text_Prediction/README.md

 ## Text Prediction

-Many of us have experienced how typing on a mobile devices can be slow and frustrating.
+Many of us have experienced how typing on mobile devices can be slow and frustrating.
 A way to ease this frustration without carrying around a keyboard is to use text prediction where an application will accurately guess what you want to type next before you type it.

 The goal of this project is to build a predictive text model and produce an application that uses it.
 The application will accept a partial sentence that the user will type, then return 3 options to choose from.